-- 2006 Mortgage note payable, Community Program Loan Trust, payable in monthly installments of \$28,126, due August 2014.
-The note bears an interest rate of 5%, and is collateralized by all property pland and equipment except the ILU assets. \$ 1,393,746 Mortgage note payable, Waynesboro Borough Authority, payable in monthly installments of \$18,255, due January 2025.
+2007 2006 Mortgage note payable, Community Program Loan Trust, payable in monthly installments of \$28,126, due August 2014.
+The note bears an interest rate of 5%, and is collateralized by all property plant and equipment, except the ILU assets. \$ - 1,393,746 Mortgage note payable, Waynesboro Borough Authority, payable in monthly installments of \$18,255, due January 2025.
 The note bears an interest rate of 5.36% and is collateralized by all ILU assets and a second lien on all other property plant and equipment.
-2,733,897 Mortgage note payable, M&T Bank, is payable on demand.
-If no demand is made, payable in monthly installments of of \$9,090 and due July 2028.
-The note bears an interest rate of 7.50%.
-The note is collateralized by a second lien position on the ILU assets, and all other property plant and equipment.
+2,733,897 Mortgage note payable, Waynesboro Borough Authority, principal and interest payable monthly on a 20-year amortization period, due October 2027.
+The note bears an interest rate of 4.51% and is collateralized by all ILU assets and a second lien on all other property, plant and equipment.
+7,933,209 Mortgage note payable, M&T Bank, is payable on demand.
+If no demand is made, payable in monthly installments of \$9,090 and due July 2028.
+The note bears an interestrate of 7.50%.
+The note is collateralized by a second lien position on the ILU assets, and all other property, plant and equipment.
 1,182,446 Note payable, M&T Bank, is payable on demand.
 Unless called, payable in monthly installments of principal of \$1,200 plus accrued interest, and due February 2039.
 The note bears a variable interest rate of prime plus one percent, 9.25% at December 31, 2006.
-The note is collateralized by all personal property, fixtures and receivables.
-463,800 Note payable, John Deere Credit, payable in monthly installments of \$374.
-The note bears an interest rate of 3.80%.
-The note is collateralized by equipment.
-22,010 Less current portion 5,795,899 (2,011,047) \$ 3,784,852
+The note is collateralized by all personal property, Э. fixtures and receivables.
+463,800